Fundraising and Giving Back

 Don Urquhart paddling Kahe Kai

-The event involved me speaking to the students of Charles Dickens Elementary School on how goal setting, adventure and stepping outside our comfort zone can be a positive life changing journey for our lives.
+The event involved the students of Charles Dickens Elementary School on how goal setting, adventure and stepping outside our comfort zone can be a positive life changing journey for our lives.
 The fundraising campaign was a success and a total of $3,343.00 was raised for education (100 percent of all donations went to Charles Dickens Elementary School).

 The crossing was a great success that involved 6 months of preparation and training.
 The students and staff were able to follow me via satellite communication throughout the day.
-For more information on this event you may go to my Facebook Page Don Urquhart – 2017 Solo OC1 Georgia Strait Crossing.